-The following is a transcription of Dr. Voddie Baucham’s talk, “Biblical Justice vs. Social Justice,” given in January 2021 at Coral Ridge Presbyterian Church.
+The following article is an adaptation of Dr. Voddie Baucham’s talk, “Biblical Justice vs. Social Justice,” given in January 2021 at Coral Ridge Presbyterian Church.
 The content has been selectively edited for ease of reading.

 One of my all-time, favorite movie characters is Inigo Montoya.
 If you don’t know who he is, you might need to reevaluate your faith and watch The Princess Bride.
 Inigo Montoya has this famous line, “You keep on using that word.
 I do not think it means what you think it means.”
 For many Christians, that’s true when it comes to the idea of social justice.
 We keep on using that word, but I don’t think it means what we think it means.
 Most people who use it mean well, but we need to understand that the term “social justice” has a very specific and well-defined meaning…